01-edu/public/subjects/reversesecondhalf/README.md

-# reversesecondhalf
+## reversesecondhalf

 ### Instructions
-Write a function `ReverseSecondHalf()` that takes a string as an argument and prints the second half reversed.
+Write a function that takes a `string` as an argument and prints the second half reversed.
 If the length of the string is odd, round it up.

-- Prints the second half reversed followed by newline `\n`.
+- Print the second half reversed followed by newline `\n`.
 - If the string is empty, return `Invalid Output`.
 - If the string's length equals one, return it, followed by newline `\n`.